I have no Splunk yet at all!

 Two common scenarios

 Splunk Cloud has a 14 day trial you can sign up for.
 Our app’s trial will work fine on that.
 You can find out more on Splunk’s Cloud Platform Trial [Splunk] page.
-While Splunk cloud gets you out of *some* of the heavy lifting, you’ll still need a local forwarder, SFTP server, and various other items to make this all work.
+While Splunk cloud gets you out of *some* of the heavy lifting, you’ll still need a local host that will run an SFTP server and a Splunk forwarder.

 There’s also a 60 day trial of the on-premise Splunk Enterprise, which will also work fine for our trial.
 This lets you have a local install on a VM, a physical machine or even on your own desktop.
 If Splunk’s “Installation overview [Splunk]” page from their Installation Manual looks like fun, then by all means have at it!